MassProspecting/docs/internals/02a-installation-for-development.md

 ## 8. Setting up `slave`

-For setting up **slave node**, you have to follow the same steps than the master:
+For setting up a **slave node** in your local computer, you have to follow the same steps than the master:

 ```
 cd ~/code1/blackops/cli && \